Codecademy/docs/content/general/concepts/software-development-life-cycle/software-development-life-cycle.md

 ## Models

-The Waterfall Method was the first model to be created, however, many models now exist as part of the SDLC:
+The Waterfall Model was the first model to be created, however, there are currently many different models for implementing a SDLC:

 - Agile: Iterative development and continuous integration.
 The scrum methodology is a common implementation of the agile model in which teams work in sprints.
 Sprints are time-constrained periods where a team works to complete a certain goal.
 - Big Bang: Named after the physical theory, this model involves creating a product through available resources for technical development.
 There is little planning or documenting.